emann615/Home-SOC-Lab/Ransomware-Detection-and-Response.md

 - Install Sliver Server on the attacker machine.
 - Create and deliver malicious payload to victim machine.
 - Create a Lima Charlie account and install a sensor on the victim machine.
-- Create my first detection and response rule and stop malicious activity.
+- Create my first detection and response rule to stop malicious activity.

 ## Preventing ransomware attack
 - The first rule I created was to prevent ransomware that uses the `vssadmin delete shadows /all`